NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/HPSS.rst

 directions.
 Requests are reviewed and approved by the HPSS Resource Manager and sent to the HPSS system administrator for implementation.

-**Requests to add users and projects to HPSS are NOT supported in AIM.
-Instead, the request/review/implementation/notification process is handled by the HPSS help ticket system.**
-Email: rdhpcs.hpss.help@noaa.gov.

 .. note::